We Love —

 Your hotels during the tour:

-Paros: Polos Hotel Paros
+Paros: Eri Hotel Paros or similar

 If the hotels listed above are unavailable, you will be provided with comfortable accommodation in similar hotels.
 Local standards apply.